What is Infertility?

-Should I Schedule an Infertility Evaluation?
+Should I Have an Infertility Evaluation?

-It is estimated that 1 in 8 couples will experience difficulty with conception.
+Approximately 1 in 8 couples will experience difficulty with conception.
 Screening is not a preemptive step; it is performed when certain criteria are met.
 You could benefit from infertility screening if you:

 - Are under 35 and have been having unprotected intercourse for one year or more.